Japanese Pancakes ホットケーキ

 Credit: t-mizo https://www.flickr.com/photos/tmizo/7430508220/in/photolist-cjBidG-9dt9EQ-5LQsRA-7iqZvz-4AQdgv-2uV4V4-aEU8is-722KJm-71cFr6-aEU8h1-71cU4M-cMpRMG-2sZnRT-5v8MW-9ou1nx-ebhjKS-71XLht-71gKsy-bcU5VX-71cPS8-5YYKY7-6svfZq-7iqZxe-7w9cBU-7mFTVu-5qaLMS-ebbEGk-4BT9e-eeXiiT-onruvw-9o3eDy-aygeDE-pMeDsm-bmuJit-7JFe3e-6F4h3h-iqzSV-dbqnxA-6EZ8DX-6EZ8kX-8thfqR-8thfkg-6xt4UB-76PsDM-8NSqN5-anfc5r-4ZAsWx-9hnkbi-b85DQg-4ha6Xj

-A Mont Blanc (chestnut cream) pancake at the J.S Pancake Cafe
+A Mont Blanc (chestnut cream) pancake at J.S Pancake Cafe

-Pancakes can be enjoyed as a savory dish, with vegetables, meat or fish
+Pancakes can also be enjoyed as a savory dish, with vegetables, meat or fish

-The famous dorayaki: two pancakes sandwiched with ankle.
+The famous dorayaki: two pancakes sandwiched with anko (sweet red bean paste).

 Credit: Hiroshi Yoshinaga https://www.flickr.com/photos/parallel_yoshing/14209864494/in/photolist-nDFgDG-aQaAki-nDts6q-nncsUA-bnqDxN-2ifRUJ-boDBca-5SvMv-bsMy6G-5aetS-reRTyc-j1z8UU-nnciN8-nDp85g-hBt3fH-hBruFK-nDG29P-2ifTd5-4yz6Cj-6Dbj14-zJpmi-2ifRhU-CLYmFA-qq1j4K-4Cd2uj-BUubtF-CGmQ3s-BUw2Z2-CJBguP-6DftW5-A4nTWC-rUDB1V-BUvoPR-CGmtVJ-aHtUfZ-CJBi8D-BUvqtH-nhzs9o-a4Fm8-CPzdq1-5xPybF-hWudu-BUnkTY-CGmvNG-CGk3Q5-8EkqHc-aHtTF8-BUuhhz-6fihaQ-Cip3wM